ToolboxGenomics/tbg-docs/shipments.md

 This section describes how to retrieve all customer shipments.

 ### API Access Points
-#### Retrieve order details
+#### Retrieve Customer Shipment details
-You can get order details using this API Access Point.
+You can get Customer Shipment details using this API Access Point.
 <table>
   <tr>
     <td><strong>URL</strong></td>